evanharmon/in-mono/headspace/aws/aws-exam-tips-services.md

 # AWS EXAM TIPS SERVICES

-## IAM

-- PowerUserAccess = AdministrativeAcess - IAM
-- least privilege means NO admin access policy

-## Cross Account Roles

-- remember that the CROSS account creates the role and trusts the other account
-- NO aws account can create a role in its own IAM to control another AWS account
-- answers should not just mention the role but say something about ASSUMING role

 ## VM Import / Export

 - involves downtime as VMs are stopped to create OVA files